stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

 such instances automatically.
 For this, we need to have a look at the `TTImp` structure of data types.
-Module `Language.Reflection.Types` provides `getInfo`, a utility to to collect type arguments and constructors of a data type as a `TypeInfo` value.
+Module `Language.Reflection.Types` provides `getInfo`, a utility to collect type arguments and constructors of a data type as a `TypeInfo` value.
 We can use this information to manually build up the `TTImp` for an implementation of `Generic`.